tianshihao/dotfiles/README.md

 **What happens:**

-- **Linux/macOS**
-  - `dispatch`: Copies the entire `.config/kitty` directory from the repo to `~/.config/kitty` on the system, skipping any files listed in `excludes` (e.g., `kitty.conf.bak`).
-  - `retrieve`: Copies `~/.config/kitty` from the system to `.config/kitty` in the repo, skipping excluded files.
-- **Windows**
-  - Unless a `windows` override is specified, the same logic applies, but a different path or disabling sync for Windows can be set using the `windows` key.
+- The whole `.config/kitty` folder is copied, skipping files in `excludes`.
+- You can set different rules for Windows, macOS, or Linux with the keys `windows`, `darwin`, `linux`.

 ---

-- Platform keys use lowercase (e.g. `"windows"`, `"darwin"`, `"linux"`).
+- Use lowercase for system keys.
-- Use `excludes` to skip files or directories not to be synced.
+- Use `excludes` to skip files or folders.
-- Set `enable: false` to skip syncing on a specific platform.
+- Set `enable: false` to skip a program or a system.

 ---

-## Commitizen Setup & Usage
+## Commitizen

-### What is Commitizen?

-Commitizen helps standardize git commit messages, which is useful for teams or for automating changelog generation.
+Commitizen helps you write git commit messages in a standard way.
+This is good for teams or making changelogs.

 ### How to set up